-Application Collection provides all container images and Helm charts in a OCI-compliant registry that is available through the Internet.
+Application Collection provides all container images and Helm charts in an OCI-compliant registry that is available through the Internet.
 In certain cases, such as air-gapped environments, it might be desirable to access those images through a proxy registry, to have a better control of all the network requests involved in the deployment of container images and Helm charts within an organization.

 In this guide, we will describe how this problem can be solved using Harbor.

-Using Harbor as a proxy registry allows you to restrict all required network requests to Application Collection, except by those made by the Harbor instance to proxy the container images and Helm charts.
+Using Harbor as a proxy registry allows you to restrict all required network requests to Application Collection, except those made by the Harbor instance to proxy the container images and Helm charts.
 This way, only the Harbor instance would require network access to Application Collection in an organization’s network.

 Harbor supports two different methods to provide container images and Helm charts through a proxy registry:

-Then, go to the sidebar and select Projects > New Project.
-Enter the following fields:
+to verify the credentialsThen, go to the sidebar and select Projects

 Harbor will now be configured to act as a Proxy Cache for Application Collection.